 The purpose of the Forestry Department is to serve Berea College, in support of the Great Commitments that define the College’s larger mission, as follows:

-- To manage the Berea College Forest based on up-to-date forest science, maintaining and improving physical facilities and records while enhancing, studying and utilizing varied resources: wood products, water, recreation and wildlife.
+- To manage the Berea College Forest based on up-to-date forest science.
+This involves maintaining and improving physical facilities and records while enhancing, studying and utilizing varied resources.
+These resources include wood products, water, recreation and wildlife.
 This is to be accomplished with concern for the educational value and ecologic health of the Forest as well as the financial well being of the College.

 - To provide education and service to the Berea College community in forestry related matters.